The information provided is for a 2002 Duffy 18' Classic. Many systems and components are common across models and years.

 2) be able to constantly monitor power consumption and remaining power.

 This is not what the Duffy gauge is indicating.
-It is actually a volt meter, showing the voltage of your battery bank in its current state when the key switch is on.
+It is actually a volt meter, showing the voltage of your battery bank in its current state.
+A volt meter, especially one that does not show voltage markings, is not useful for determining remaining power.
+Here are some things it can provide an indication of: